GCode8080/Jurrasic_Park_Systems/README.md

-# Jurrasic_Park_Systems
-The  official* software used on the jurrasic park computer system.
+The official\* software used on the jurrasic park computer system.

-*not actually official
+\*not actually official